Know before you go

 These picturesque traditional hay meadows are a great example of remaining unimproved grassland found in Warwickshire today.
 There are hints of the meadow's ancient origins as you can spot the ridge and furrow markings.
 They are managed traditionally as hay meadows, cut in late July and then grazed by cattle in the autumn.

 What's it like to visit?

-Be wowed by waves of buttercup, cowslip, meadow vetchling and yellow rattle.
-Twenty species of grass form a sea of tawny green with bursts of colour.
-Thousands of flower spikes enchant visitors every year.
+Enjoy waves of buttercup, cowslip, meadow vetchling and yellow rattle.
+Twenty species of grass are interspersed with bursts of colourful flower spikes.
 The southern meadow contains a wide range of plants including the inconspicuous adder’s tongue fern.